Last Updated: 5/28/2021

 We are based in the United States.
 Use of our Crisis Services from outside the United States is not permitted.
 While we do not actively service or target international users, if you are an international user, the information you submit to us and that we automatically collect as a result of your using the Website or our Crisis Services will be transferred to the United States, where the privacy and data protection rules may differ from those in your country.

 We are committed to maintaining your confidence and trust, and we take security measures to protect your information.
 However, no transmission or electronic storage of information is guaranteed to be secure.
-We therefore urge you to always use caution when transmitting information over the Internet.
-You agree to use our Website and Crisis Services and submit information at your own risk.
+We therefore urge you to always use caution when transmitting information over the internet.
+Despite all of The Trevor Project’s security procedures, the internet is not a perfectly secure environment, and The Trevor Project cannot guarantee protection from intruders or interceptors.
+You further agree to use our Website and Crisis Services and submit information at your own risk.
 You agree that The Trevor Project has no liability regarding unauthorized access to our Website or Crisis Services.

 The terms “or” and “including” and similar terms will be interpreted non-exclusively to mean “and/or” or “including, but not limited to” or the equivalent, respectively.